5 Signs That You're in a Toxic Relationship and What to Do Next

 What You'll Need

-- Support from friends and family
+- A supportive network of friends and family

-- Access to counseling services
+- Access to counseling or therapy

-- A safe and secure living environment
+- A safe and secure living situation

 Have a specific question you can't ask anyone?
 Ask it anonymously โ no name needed.